derhuerst/boilerplate/readme.md

 ## Contributing

-If you have a question or have difficulties using `todo-name`, please double-check your code and setup first.
+If you have a question or need support using `todo-name`, please double-check your code and setup first.
 If you think you have found a bug or want to propose a feature, refer to [the issues page](https://github.com/derhuerst/todo-name/issues).